Chain O' Lakes Advisories

-2. MODERATE (1 mile)—Begins at the parking lot on the north shore of Bowen Lake, follows the lake shore through the woods and returns to the parking lot.
+2. MODERATE (1 mile)—Begins at the parking lot on the north shore of Bowen Lake, follows the lakeshore through the woods and returns to the parking lot.

-5. EASY (1.3 miles)—Follows shore around Sand Lake through willows and open areas.
+5. EASY (1.3 miles)—Follows shore around Sand Lake.

-7. EASY (1.8 miles)—Begins at Sand Lake fishing pier, follows along the channel to Bowen Lake, then turns west to connect with Weber Lake and returns along the channel to Sand Lake.
+7. EASY (1.8 miles)—Begins at Sand Lake fishing pier, follows the channel to Bowen Lake, turns west to connect with Weber Lake and returns along the channel to Sand Lake.
 It winds through lowlands, along two different channels, and through an upland forest.